timtylin/ScholarlyMarkdown-website/Scholarly-Markdown-Guide.md

 ### Rendering output

+Currently the reference implementation of ScholarlyMarkdown is [Scholdoc], which is an open source, specialized fork of [Pandoc] that is limited to reading ScholarlyMarkdown and outputting to (*as of January 2015*) HTML and LaTeX.

+Binary distributions are available from the [Scholdoc download page][scholdoc-dl].
+Currently there are builds available for Windows, OS X, and Linux.

-Currently the reference implementation for ScholarlyMarkdown rendering is a program called `scholdoc`, which is based on [Pandoc](http://johnmacfarlane.net/pandoc).
-Place the binary somewhere on your execution path, then run:
+Make sure [Scholdoc] is installed and on your execution your execution path, then run:

     scholdoc hello.scholmd